Vincent Phillip Muñoz, author of “Religious Liberty and the American Founding”

 Does religious liberty mean religious citizens need not follow otherwise valid laws?

-This event is co-sponsored by the Civitas Institute.
+This event was co-sponsored by the Civitas Institute.